 If you have private loans, your loans will appear on your credit report, so if you no longer know who your lender is or how much you owe on your private loan, requesting your credit report will allow you to obtain this information.
 This website allows you to review your credit report once a year from each of the three credit bureaus free of charge.

-Education Debt Manager for Graduating Medical School Students
+Education Debt Manager for Matriculating and Graduating Medical School Students